CharrierTim/Embedded_AI_BOUSSAROQUE_CHARRIER/README.md

 Non-trainable params: 0 (0.00 Byte)
 _________________________________________________________________
 ```
 The output is a vector of size 3 (bad, average good) in one hot encoding.
+The training can be found in `src/wine_quality_classifier.ipynb`.

 ### Communication with the STM32